mjosaarinen/pqcbench/README.md

        0.001336305 s   KEX Total   [AKCN-SEC]
        0.000421219 s   KEM KeyGen  [AKCN-SEC]
 ```
-You are expected to use standard UNIX text manipulation tools to manipulate
+You are expected to use standard UNIX text tools to extract the information
-the report file.
-To get a sorted list of total KEX times, for example, you
+you want from report file.
+To get a sorted list of total KEX times, for
-can do something like:
+example, you can do something like:
 ```
 $ cd reports
 $ grep "KEX Total" mysystem-kem.txt | sort -n > mysystem-kex.txt
 ```
-This will generate a list of algorithms sorted by Total Key Exchangee time.
+This will generate a list of algorithms sorted by Total Key Exchange time.
 The output will look something like like:
 ```
        0.000302187 s   KEX Total   [BabyBearEphem]